chinesedfan/You-Dont-Know-Axios/README.md

 })
 ```

-If you like more fashion [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), sorry that axios has not supported yet.
+If you like more fashion [Fetch API][fetch-api], sorry that axios has not supported yet.
 You have to write one by yourself or search in [npm](https://www.npmjs.com/).

 #### Server side only: transports, agents, proxies and redirections.
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#quick-links)